-These Baked Pumpkin Oatmeal Squares are full of harvest flavor, and make the perfect grab and go snack or hearty breakfast.
-Soaking the oats makes them easier to digest and allows the chia seeds to bloom.
-If you’d prefer to make muffins, bake them for about 25 minutes at 350 degrees.
+This Baked Pumpkin Oatmeal Squares Recipe is full of rich harvest flavor and earthy spices.
+They make the perfect grab and go snack or hearty breakfast.
+Soaking the oats beforehand makes them easier to digest and allows the chia seeds to bloom.
+If you'd prefer to make muffins, simply divide the batter into lined muffin tins.
+Bake your muffins for about 25 minutes at 350 degrees.

 Baked Pumpkin Oatmeal, Squares or Muffins